Skip Nav Destination

 EISBN: 978-1-62708-295-2

-... fatigue, creep, or environmentally-assisted cracking.
+... by fatigue, creep, or environmentally-assisted cracking.
 Corrosion and wear are another form of progressive material alteration or removal that can lead to failure or obsolescence.
 This article primarily covers the topic of abrasive wear failures, covering the general classification of wear.
 It also...

 Abstract